When Simplicity is a Necessity

 Muji provides simple sticky-note checklists and calendars that help me me to keep track of projects.

-Other companies provided inexpensive and light-weight aids for the disabled which I found extremely helpful – a lightweight fold-up wheelchair by xxxx, a walking stick by xxx that has exchangeable tips to use in icy weather and on sandy soil, and a shower chair.
+Other companies provided inexpensive and light-weight aids for the disabled which I found extremely helpful – a lightweight fold-up wheelchair, a walking stick that has exchangeable tips to use in icy weather and on sandy soil, and a shower chair.

 I also have used knee braces by Shock Doctor and a variety of other physical therapy products that I am exceptionally grateful for.